Photo by Unseen Histories on Unsplash

-Caption reads, "[Untitled photo, possibly related to: At the Greene County fair, Greensboro, Georgia]."
+Caption reads, "[S]choolchildren came to the Greene County fair in trucks.
+Greensboro, Georgia."
 Original black and white nitrate negative by Jack Delano.
 Taken October 1941, Greene County, Georgia, United States (@libraryofcongress).
 Remastered by Jordan J. Lloyd (@unseenhistories).
-The original scan can be found at the Library of Congress ⇲ https://www.loc.gov/item/2017750926/ – See it on Unseen Histories at ⇲ https://www.unseenhistories.com/greene-county-fair-1941
+The original scan can be found at the Library of Congress ⇲ https://www.loc.gov/item/2017750912/ – See it on Unseen Histories at ⇲ https://www.unseenhistories.com/greene-county-fair-1941

 Related tags